elektrofon/patchOS/README.md

 patchOS is controlled via a simple web interface.
 It's best to use your phone for this.
 Open your web bowser and navigate to `http://patchos.local`.

+## Notes

+patchOS is an experiment; not a product.
+Feedback is most welcome, and pull requests – even more so!